DataBiosphere/toil/docs/running/amazon.rst

 The :ref:`Autoscaling` section details how to create a cluster and run a workflow that will dynamically scale depending on the workflows needs (AWS only, currently).

+The :ref:`StaticProvisioning` section explains how a static cluster (one that won't automatically change in size) can be created and provisioned (grown, shrunk, destroyed, etc.).

 .. _EC2 instance type: https://aws.amazon.com/ec2/instance-types/